Verify It Yourself

 A closed mechanism claim should be able to state clearly what would prove it wrong:

 Confirmation of any plaintext letter inconsistent with the proposed string at its verified position.
 Release of original coding records showing R values that contradict the published table.
 Demonstration that lane = ((i − 2) mod 14) + 1 fails at any position.
-Or identification of a position where R ≠ (C − P) mod 26.
+Identification of a position where R ≠ (C − P) mod 26.
+Discovery of a tableau-side letter at any (row, column) that does not match the published helper packet (cap WXZK, Y row, Z row, footer shelf).

 The mechanism claims are uniform across all 97 positions and do not depend on interpretive choices about the plaintext.
-They can be verified or falsified directly from the reconciliation table.
+They can be verified or falsified directly from the reconciliation table or by physically inspecting the tableau back.

 Continue